Start: Thu 07 Jun 2018

 Original recording: December 2017

 Access: Please note that once you have registered and paid for the course, you will be emailed information on how to set up your online learning account and how to access the course.
 Access is given for a period of 4 weeks.
 Please note, extensions will incur a fee.
-Emails containing the link are sent out each Tuesday and Friday.
 (Please refer to the 'Webinar Platform' section for more information).

 This 1-hr webinar will help occupational therapists understand how the 2017 Australian stroke guidelines were developed, how research was identified and appraised, how recommendations were made, and implications for practice.
 Content will be relevant to hospital-based therapists, those working in outpatient or day therapy services, community and residential settings.
 Of the eight chapters, most time will be spent reviewing the rehabilitation chapter, managing complications chapter, and the community participation and long-term care chapter.